 - Supplemental Water Supplies Reducing pumping is the most effective method to reduce the stress on the aquifers and to allow groundwater to recover; continued operation of the NSWP (see Section 1.1.5-Supplemental Water) is another viable method to achieve these goals.
-The TG recommends that this project continue to be implemented consistent with the Judgment and Stipulation. - Subsurface Flow Estimates Evaluate subsurface flow along the NMMA boundaries based on groundwater gradients and hydraulic conductivities in the shallow and deep aquifers. - Key Wells Monitoring Where possible, install data loggers in all Key Wells. - Key Wells Index 5-Year Review Evaluate and review the Key Wells Index by 2025. - Monitoring Points Replace the lost monitoring wells near Oso Flaco Lake.
-Select specific shallow dune sand aquifer wells for groundwater monitoring. - Well Reference Point Elevations Continue to improve the accuracy of the RP elevations using LIDAR data and other survey data. - Groundwater Production Develop a method to collect groundwater production data from all stipulating parties.
-Continue to update the land use classification on an interval commensurate with significant changes in land use patterns and as is practical, with the intention that the interval is more frequent than DWR's 10-year cycle of land use classification.
+The TG recommends that this project continue to be implemented consistent with the Judgment and Stipulation. - Subsurface Flow Estimates Evaluate subsurface flow along the NMMA boundaries based on groundwater gradients and hydraulic conductivities in the shallow and deep aquifers. - Key Wells Monitoring Where possible, install data loggers in all Key Wells.
+Accompany SLO County staff when former Key Well -23L01 is measured to better understand well conditions. - Key Wells Index 5-Year Review Evaluate and review the Key Wells Index by 2025. - Monitoring Points Replace the lost monitoring wells near Oso Flaco Lake and coordinate this effort with SLO County.
+Continue to identify, evaluate, and select specific shallow aquifer wells for groundwater monitoring in the NMMA.
+Stay apprised of the fate of groundwater monitoring wells at the P66 near-coastal refinery following anticipated closure.
+Consult with SLO County to incorporate additional wells, identified by the TG, into their monitoring network and activities in the future. - Well Reference Point Elevations Continue to improve the accuracy of the RP elevations using LIDAR data and other survey data. - Groundwater Production Develop a method to collect groundwater production data from all stipulating parties.
+Continue to update the land use classification on an interval commensurate with significant changes in land use patterns and as is practical, with the intention that the interval is more frequent than DWR's 10-year cycle of land use classification. - Agricultural Groundwater Production Continue to work with NMMA area farmers to measure groundwater production.
+Continue consultation with San Luis Obispo County Agriculture Department and other local experts in crop water use with specific updates to emerging crops and crop conversions.
+Evaluate alternative data sources such as the OpenET organization. - Hydrogeologic Characteristics of NMMA -Continue to review well screen intervals, lithology, groundwater level, and other relevant information.
+Where possible, improve the understanding of NMMA fault displacements and potential effects of faulting on the hydrostratigraphy and groundwater flow in the NMMA, and the regions of confined and unconfined groundwater conditions within the NMMA.

-- Agricultural Groundwater Production Continue to work with NMMA area farmers to measure groundwater production.
-Continue consultation with San Luis Obispo County Agriculture Department and other local experts in crop water use with specific updates to emerging crops and crop conversions. - Hydrogeologic Characteristics of NMMA -Continue to review well screen intervals, lithology, groundwater level, and other relevant information.
-Improve the understanding of NMMA area fault displacements and potential effects of faulting on the hydrostratigraphy and groundwater flow in the NMMA. - Stream Flow Estimates Develop rating curves for Los Berros Creek, and install a new stream sensor on Nipomo Creek and develop a rating curve. - Groundwater Modeling Continue to engage with users utilizing the regional groundwater model developed for Pismo Beach and the South SLO County Sanitation District to assess efforts to revise and update the accuracy of the model. - SGMA Continue communication between the TG and SLO County with respect to the County's groundwater management activity adjacent to the adjudicated portion of the SMGB.
+- Stream Flow Estimates Develop rating curves for Los Berros Creek, and install a new stream sensor on Nipomo Creek and develop a rating curve. - Groundwater Modeling Continue to engage with users of the regional groundwater model developed for Pismo Beach and the South SLO County Sanitation District to assess efforts to revise and update the accuracy of the model. - SGMA Continue communication between the TG and SLO County with respect to the County's groundwater management activity adjacent to the adjudicated portion of the SMGB.
 The TG will continue to report annual groundwater conditions to the DWR SGMA reporting site for adjudicated basins.